-Production of statistical briefing and analysis on a) The deployment and qualifications of teachers in schools.b) Analysis of the percentages of lessons taught by teachers with relevant various topics such qualifications. as c) Analysis of teaching vacancies by subject and region. d) Assessment of the number of teachers without qualified teacher status Teacher demand a) Demographic pressures and churn in the workforce. modelling to estimate changes due to various b) Impact of policy development on the workforce e.g. curriculum qualifications etc. policies or demographic changes. c) Informs the annual target setting for initial teacher training places via the Teacher Supply Modell; helps to ensure a sufficient supply of teacher to schools. d) Modelling the number of potential school leadership teachers; to hell ensure there are enough school leaders in the system.
-Analysis of Teacher Pay Costs a) Provides evidence to support the independent pay review bod recommendations. ray Cosis b) Assess impact of proposals for pay and estimate future costs.
-Transparency through a) Through the publication of the annual Statistical First Releases and publication school level data and through the Performance Tables.b) The data is used to reply to a substantial volume of official correspondence, including Parliamentary Questions and Freedom of Information requests.
-School Workforce a) Research into the new institutions that are admitting pupils at age 14, Census data is including, but not limited to University Technical Colleges and Studio sometimes shared with Schools etc., profiling them in terms location, who works in them and external researchers which pupils attend them.b) The costs and benefits of different teacher training routes in England. under strict controls. c) Modelling teacher supply and retention over time. a.iaoi ouiot ooiitiolo. d) Research into differentials in levels of appointment and salary level by Some examples demographic sub-groups of the teacher population. have been e) Better understanding of the impact of specialist teachers on the uptake of subjects and achievement in subjects.
+Production of statistical briefing and analysis on a) The deployment and qualifications of teachers in schools.b) Analysis of the percentages of lessons taught by teachers with relevant various topics such qualifications. as c) Analysis of teaching vacancies by subject and region. d) Assessment of the number of teachers without qualified teacher status.
+Teacher demand a) Demographic pressures and churn in the workforce. modelling to estimate changes due to various b) Impact of policy development on the workforce e.g. curriculum, qualifications etc. policies or demographic changes. c) Informs the annual target setting for initial teacher training places via the Teacher Supply Model; helps to ensure a sufficient supply of teachers to schools.
+Modelling the number of potential school leadership teachers; to help ensure there are enough school leaders in the system.
+Analysis of Teacher Pay Costs a) Provides evidence to support the independent pay review body recommendations. • b) Assess impact of proposals for pay and estimate future costs.

+Transparency through publication

+- a) Through the publication of the annual Statistical First Releases and school level data and through the Performance Tables. - The data is used to reply to a substantial volume of official correspondence, including Parliamentary Questions and Freedom of Information requests.

+School Workforce Census data is sometimes shared with external researchers....
+Research into the new institutions that are admitting pupils at age 14. including, but not limited to University Technical Colleges and Studio Schools etc., profiling them in terms location, who works in them and which pupils attend them.

+...under strict controls.